 This was going to be very different to where we normally paddle, and now having to avoid submerged shopping trollies (and bikes) more than trees, the smell of fumes and debris instead of smells of the countryside (read farmyard manure), and with the sound of traffic and jet planes instead of birdsong, cows, and sheep.

-In fact, we even paddle under the Mersey Way Shopping Centre!
+We even paddle under the Mersey Way Shopping Centre!

 Safe for kids.
 Safe for beginners.